Frequently Asked Questions

 5. Once Traveler Companion is installed how do I configure and use it?

-To configure Traveler Companion, open your Lotus Notes Traveler mail account on your device, find an encrypted mail message, and activate the Traveler Companion link it contains.
+To configure Traveler Companion, open your IBM Notes Traveler mail account on your device, find an encrypted mail message, and activate the Traveler Companion link it contains.
 If you don't see a link, please read question 6 to see how to solve this.
 Activating the link will launch Traveler Companion and bring up a settings panel.
 Your server address will be pre-filled, but you should verify that it is correct.
 The server address will usually match the server address in your Traveler mail account settings.
-You will also need to fill in your Lotus Notes Traveler user name and password.
-This is the same user name and password that you would use to visit the Lotus Notes Traveler server user page and will often be the same as the user name and password specified in your Lotus Notes Traveler mail account settings on your device.
+You will also need to fill in your IBM Notes Traveler user name and password.
+This is the same user name and password that you would use to visit the IBM Notes Traveler server user page and will often be the same as the user name and password specified in your IBM Notes Traveler mail account settings on your device.

 There is a button labeled "Require SSL" that controls whether Traveler Companion is allowed to connect to a server using an unencrypted connection.
 We recommend that "Require SSL" is always set to Yes unless your Traveler administrator instructs you specifically to change it.
 We also recommend leaving "Allow invalid certificate" off, which will cause you to be prompted when there are problems with the server certificate that could indicate a security issue.